 Second, sweat your aromatic vegetables in oil before adding the other ingredients- I like to use flavoured olive oil to add more flavour, and if that isn’t available, I’ll add some of the more robust herbs and spices to add their essence to the pot- it gets enhanced when released into oil.
 Spices such as cumin seeds, fennel seeds, freshly grated black pepper or peppercorns, and so on work well for this.

 Third, add your vegetables and grain.
 I love brightly coloured, tender-crisp vegetables and “just done” pasta- mushy doesn’t do it for me.
-By adding them at the same time the whole soup will come together at the same time.
+By adding grains and root vegetables such as carrots at the same time, the whole soup will come together perfectly.
+If you must have pasta. cook it separately and add at the end.
+There is definitely a time for pasta!
+I'll throw in frozen peas or corn right at the end as well, for added colour, texture, and nutrition.

 When it comes to proteins: if already cooked, add them just before serving to heat them through in the soup.
 If you’re cooking meat as part of your soup, add it after the aromatics.